peaBerberian/isobmff-inspector/README.md

 # isobmff-inspector ############################################################

-The ISOBMFF-inspector is a simple module compatible with Node.js and JavaScript to facilitates ISOBMFF file parsing.
+The ISOBMFF-inspector is a simple module compatible with Node.js and JavaScript to facilitate ISOBMFF file parsing.

 This is most of all useful for debugging purposes.